Need to know

 Enter the home humidifier: a device that not only helps maintain moisture in a room, but that manufacturers claim can ease all of the above.
 Chapped lips?
 Sure!
 Allergy and asthma symptoms?
 Yep!
 Helping prevent the spread of cold and flu?
 You bet!

-But do humidifiers work and what do you need to know before buying one?
+But do humidifiers work?
+And what do you need to know about them before buying one?
 We look at the research, explore the dangers and talk to the experts to find out.

 The health claims aren't supported by evidence either, says Dr Brian Oliver, an infectious diseases and respiratory researcher and associate professor at the University of Technology's School of Life Sciences in Sydney.